 <head> or at the end of the

 Most analytics providers, retargeting services, and A/B testing services will give you an HTML snippet and ask you to add it to every page on your site.

 Netlify lets you do this without having to pollute the source code for the site with production specific analytics snippets.

-From the site settings page, find the “Custom scripts” section in “Post processing” and click “Edit”.
+From the site Build & Deploy Settings page, find the “Snippet Injection” section in the “Post processing” portion of the page, and click “Add Snippet”.
 Then give your script a name and paste the script body (including any

 <script> tags, etc).